 1. Open Concept.

-The status quo for house layouts, as the farmhouse style alludes to family and functionality.
+The status quo for build on your lot house layouts, as the farmhouse style alludes to family and functionality.
 The place to gather, to eat together, pray together, and admire your grandmother's cooking and your spouse attempting to emulate grandmother's cooking!
 If you can, create the space that is open from the kitchen to the breakfast/dining areas and the living/family room.

 Dropping the formals are optional.
 You can still have a farmhouse kitchen with a formal dining, whether or not that is close to the kitchen depends on if you can use the room for another purpose, and if you have the space to use it.
 Our customer base varies between formals and non.
 Typically, young or growing families want to have a more informal, breakfast area approach, or create a large Great Room from the kitchen through the dining to the family.